dj0abr/eagle2tvm802/README.md

 =======================================================
 we support EAGLE V7.

-we refuse Eagle V8 due to totally crazy and unacceptable licensing conditions by autodesk.
-What they are doing is AGAINST us, the customers !
+we DO NOT support EAGLE V8 until autodesk changes the unacceptable licensing conditions.
 =======================================================